juniorsundarCasual/TGT/vault/volume-3.chapter-182.md

 'Markus!'
 Al's voice resounded in Markus' mind.
 'The person you are fighting is the Sect Leader's daughter.'

 Markus's eyes widened in shock.
 He was definitely screwed.
-Forget about laying low and under the radar, he had just debased and was about to kill the VVIP of this Sect!
+Forget about lying low and under the radar, he had just debased and was about to kill the VVIP of this Sect!
 Markus shot Al a desperate gaze which conveyed everything Al needed to know.

 "He can't stop the attack without hurting himself and everyone around him," Al concluded.

 He then immediately rushed on stage and activated a multitude of protective spells, as well as a spell he himself was working on - using Guy's method of course - to counter that dastardly compressive spell that rerouted a river back at the village.
 Al dialled the spell up to its maximum possible level and thrust it against the |Singularity|.

 Evidently, the defensive spell was not enough.
 His thought process during its conception did not account for the interweaving of spacetime elements, so the spell could only counter the compressive aspects by overloading it with a lot of mana.
 As more and more of Al's mana got sucked into the |Singularity| the spell's voraciousness was satiated.
 Al got a little concered as more mana that he expected rushed in.
-It wasn't much in the grand scheme of things, but for a perfectionist who preferred to be efficient with his mana, this discprepancy irked him a bit.
+It wasn't much in the grand scheme of things, but for a perfectionist who preferred to be efficient with his mana, this discrepancy irked him a bit.
 He would explore this at a later date.
 Then, as anticipated, he cast a much thicker ward spell around the dissipated spell for the upcoming blast.
 The attack collided against the wall of mana and burst through a few preliminary layers before shutting off.

 As the dust settled, Marek walked over and said, "Due to external interference, the match goes in favour of Cleo Loras.
 Congratulations."

 It took some time for Markus to register the outcome, but he joined the dots and recognised what Al and Marek were cooking.
 He then bowed at the shivering girl coated in filth and said sincerely, "I have lost.
 Thank you for opening up my horizons, Mage Loras."

-He then quickly jumped off the stage and sprinted away immediately.
+He then quickly jumped off the stage and sprinted away without a moment of hesitance.

 ____